Ronix1/VenixOS/README.md

 # VenixOS
+> [!NOTE]
+> **Please be aware this is the first version of VenixOS, so you might find some issues or bugs.**

-- VenixOS is a Windows modification that offers a **100% free** and **open-source** solution.
+VenixOS is a Windows modification that offers a **100% free** and **open-source** solution.
 It is designed to enhance performance, Improve privacy, all while maintaining system stability.</p>

 ## About
 - VenixOS is a **replacement** for VTweaker and old .iso version of VenixOS